MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ### -Enabled

 Enables or disables the affinity rule.
+The accepted values for this parameter are:

+- `0` or `$false`.
+The affinity rule is disabled.
+- `1` or `$true`.
+The affinity rule is enabled.

 ```yaml
 Type: UInt32